 University of Cambridge Engineering Part IB

 Paper 8 Information Engineering Image Search and Matching

 Handout 2: Feature Extraction

+Roberto Cipolla May 2012

+Image Intensities

-Roberto Cipolla May 2011 Image Intensities We can represent a monochrome image as a matrix I(x, y) of intensity values.
-The size of the matrix (for example used in displays) is typically 640 × 480 (VGA, 800 × 600 (SGA), 1024 × 768 (XGA)) and the intensity values are usually sampled to an accuracy of 8 bits (256 grey levels).
-If a point on an object is visible in view, the corresponding pixel intensity, I(x, y) is a function of many variables, including: لم - 1.
+We can represent a monochrome image as a matrix I(x, y) of intensity values.
+The size of the matrix is typically 320×240 (QVGA), 640×480 (VGA) or 1280×720 (HD) and the intensity values are usually sampled to an accuracy of 8 bits (256 grey levels).
+For colour images each colour channel (e.g. RGB) is stored separately.

+If a point on an object is visible in view, the corresponding pixel intensity, I(x, y) is a function of many geometric and photometric variables, including:

+- لم - 1.
 The position and orientation of the camera; - 2.
-The shape of the structures in the scene; - 3.
+The geometry of the scene (3D shapes and layout); - 3.
 The nature and distribution of light sources; - 4.
 The reflectance properties of the surfaces: specular \leftrightarrow Lambertian, albedo 0 (black) \leftrightarrow 1 (white); - 5.
 The properties of the lens and the CCD.

 In practice the point may also only be partially visible or its appearance may be also be affected by occlusion.

+Data reduction

-Data reduction With current computer technology, it is necessary to discard most of the data coming from the camera before any attempt is made at real-time image interpretation. images \rightarrow generic salient features 10 MBytes/s 10 KBytes/s (mono CCD) All subsequent interpretation is performed on the generic representation, not the original image.
-We aim to: - Dramatically reduce the amount of data. - Preserve the useful information in the images (such as the albedo changes and 3D shape of objects in the scene). - Discard the redundant information in the images (such as due to the lighting conditions).
+With current computer technology, it is necessary to discard most of the data coming from the camera before any attempt is made at real-time image interpretation.

+images \rightarrow generic salient features 10 MBytes/s 10 KBytes/s (mono CCD)

+All subsequent interpretation is performed on the generic representation, not the original image.
+We aim to:

+- Dramatically reduce the amount of data. - Preserve the useful information in the images (such as the albedo changes and 3D shape of objects in the scene). - Discard the redundant information in the images (such as due to the lighting conditions).

 We would also like to arrive at a generic representation, so the same processing will be useful across a wide range of applications.

+Image structure

-Image structure The answer becomes apparent if we look at the structure of a typical image.
+The answer becomes apparent if we look at the structure of a typical image.
 In this photo of "Claire", we'll examine the pixel data around several patches: a featureless region, an edge and a corner.

+0D

-0D The featureless region is characterized by a smooth variation of intensities.
+The featureless region is characterized by a smooth variation of intensities.

 Edges and corners

 1D

 The patch containing the edge reveals an intensity discontinuity in one direction.

+2D

-2D The patch containing the corner reveals an intensity discontinuity in two directions.
+The patch containing the corner reveals an intensity discontinuity in two directions.

 Note that an edge or corner representation imparts a desirable invariance to lighting: the intensity discontinuities are likely to be prominent, whatever the lighting conditions.

 We start with the simple case of edge detection in one dimension.
 When developing an edge detection algorithm, it is important to bear in mind the invariable presence of image noise.
 Consider this signal I(x) with an obvious edge.